the-fellowship-co/facade/docs/getting_started/intro.md

 ```sh
 $ gem install byld-cli
 ```

-You need to install `ruby-v2.6.6` or a newer version.
+You need to have a Ruby with v2.6 or higher.
 We recommend using [RVM](https://rvm.io/rvm/install) for installing it.

 ### Login